Apr 25, 2020

 3. In most cases, I start with the raw file in PS and also complete it in PS

 I prefer to have Luminar 4 and FilmPack 5 as Photoshop filters.
 I seldom work with Luminar 4 in standalone mode.
 The reason is the included image organizer.
 This is also the reason I do not use Lightroom...
-It will be so much better if Luminar and Adobe gave us the option to stop/cancel the organizer.
+It would be so much better if Luminar and Adobe gave us the option to stop/cancel the organizer.
 I have a great system that works well for me and never saw the benefits of changing.

 XZ-1 - edited in PhotoLab, Photoshop & Luminar 4